reconnaissanceblindchess/reconchess/docs/source/bot_replay.rst

 Replaying games
 ===============

-You can replay a game that was already played using the built in script :code:`rbmc-replay`.
-When you install the python-rbmc package, the rbmc-play script gets added to your path so you can run it like an executable.
+You can replay a game that was already played using the built in script :code:`reconchess-replay`.
+When you install the python-reconchess package, the reconchess-play script gets added to your path so you can run it like an executable.
-:code:`rbmc-replay` expects an argument that points to a saved game history file, which will be a JSON file.
+:code:`reconchess-replay` expects an argument that points to a saved game history file, which will be a JSON file.
-:code:`rbmc-play` and :code:`rbmc-bot-match` automatically save a game history file in the directory where they are run, so you can use those files as input to :code:`rbmc-replay`.
-See :meth:`rbmc.Player.handle_game_end` for using the game history object and :meth:`rbmc.GameHistory.save` for saving it.
+:code:`reconchess-play` and :code:`reconchess-bot-match` automatically save a game history file in the directory where they are run, so you can use those files as input to :code:`reconchess-replay`.
+See :meth:`reconchess.Player.handle_game_end` for using the game history object and :meth:`reconchess.GameHistory.save` for saving it.

 .. code-block:: bash

-    rbmc-replay --help
+    reconchess-replay --help
-    rbmc-replay <path to saved game history file>
+    reconchess-replay <path to saved game history file>
-    rbmc-replay crazy_game.json
+    reconchess-replay crazy_game.json

 Use the :code:`--help` flag for more information about the arguments.